 The Definitive Guide on How to Get a Medical Marijuana Card in West Virginia

-Initially, it was hoped that qualified patients would be able to register with the West Virginia medical cannabis program by July 1, 2019, but that now looks like a long shot.
+West Virginia’s MMJ program should be operational by early 2020.
 When the program begins accepting patients, here is what the process will probably look like.
 First and foremost, you must be at least 18 years of age and have a qualifying medical condition.
 We will show you the list of conditions in the next section.

 If you are under the age of 18, you need an authorized caregiver to avail of the program.

 Step 1 – Register with the Bureau

 If you believe you have a qualifying medical condition, you will need to register with the state Bureau of Public Health which is under the West Virginia Medical Cannabis Commission.
 You need to have a legitimate doctor-patient relationship for at least six months before you can ask the doctor for a recommendation.

 You will need to use a doctor that has registered with the Bureau and has completed the mandatory four-hour course.
 If your regular physician does not get involved, you will need to find a doctor that is certified and wait six months before you can get a certification.

 The doctor will conduct a thorough assessment of your medical history and complete a physical examination to prove you have a condition that qualifies you for an MMJ card in West Virginia.

 Expect all physicians to take the issue seriously because if they knowingly certify any individual who does not qualify, they face a felony charge and could spend six months in prison.

 Step 3 – Apply for a Medical Cannabis ID